oscbyspro/Ultimathnum/README.md

 #### Code coverage with sequence invariants

-We have some cute algorithms and a generic sequence.
+We have some peculiar algorithms and a generic sequence.
 Let's use them to stress test our models!
 Note that the sequence addition formula can be rearranged in such a way that we call all of the basic arithmetic operations.
+We don't need to know the inputs and outputs ahead of time, because we know that this equation must hold true for all indices.
+It's neat, isn't it?

 ```swift
 f(x) * f(y) == (f(x+y+1) / f(x+1) - f(y+1)) * f(x+1) + f(x+y+1) % f(x+1)